Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Renormalized vacuum fluctuations from adiabatic regularization method

 with

 where ${ H}_{ \nu }^{(1, 2 )}\left( k\eta \right)$ are the Hankel functions.
-As previously mentioned, we assume the spacetime transition from the radiation-dominated stage to the de Sitter stage and require the matching conditions at $\eta =\eta_{0}$ to determine the Bogoliubov coefficients
+For simplicity we assume the spacetime transition from the radiation-dominated Universe to the de Sitter Universe and require the matching conditions at $\eta =\eta_{0}$ to determine the Bogoliubov coefficients

-Thus, the renormalized vacuum field fluctuations form Eq.~(\ref{eq:adshdkhf}) are given as follows:
+The renormalized vacuum fluctuations from Eq.~(\ref{eq:adshdkhf}) are given as follows:

-The divergence parts exactly cancel as previously discussed
+The divergence parts exactly cancel as previously discussed,

 where we must take the adiabatic mode cut-off as $k> \sqrt{2-m^{2}/H^{2}}/\left|\eta \right| \simeq \sqrt{2}/\left|\eta \right|$.
 It is more difficult task in the massive case than in the massless case to obtain exactly the renormalized vacuum fluctuations from Eq.~(\ref{eq:ksfdedg}) and Eq.~(\ref{eq:kgdggedg}).
-However, by using the asymptotic behavior of the Hankel functions, we can easily get the renormalized vacuum fluctuations of ${ \left< { \delta \phi }^{ 2 } \right> }_{ \rm ren }$ via the adiabatic regularization method (for the details, see Ref.\cite{Haro:2010zz,Haro:2010mx} ).
+However, by using the asymptotic behavior of the Hankel functions, we can easily get the renormalized vacuum fluctuations of ${ \left< { \delta \phi }^{ 2 } \right> }_{ \rm ren }$ via the adiabatic regularization method (for the details, see Ref.\cite{Haro:2010zz,Haro:2010mx}).

 By using the following formula of the Hankel functions

 and the Bessel function of the first kind defined by $J_{\nu}=( { H }_{ \nu }^{ (1) }+{ H }_{ \nu }^{ (2) } )/2$, we obtain the following expression